Aspie96/blog/content/posts/free_software.md

 It's always possible to independently modify and then distribute a free program under the same license.
 When doing so, one is creating a *fork*, while the original is referred to as "upstream".

 When building new programs, programmers almost never start from scratch.
-A *library* is a collection of software modules which offer some general functionalities and which can be reused as components of larger programs (or even other libraries).
+A *library* is a collection of software modules which can be reused as components of larger programs.
 When programming, using libraries made by others is the norm, not the exception.

 Free programs are often developed cooperatively.
 Maintainers of a project can publish its source code online.
 Independent programmers can then contribute by sending *patches* (suggested modifications), which maintainers can choose to *merge* (apply) or not.
 By default, individual contributors continue to hold the copyright on their own portions of code, but license them publicly (including to maintainers) under the same license as that of the project.